 It’s often impossible to know things aren’t running efficiently without being told, and all too often, this need for feedback is either overlooked entirely or mishandled.
 Feedback is always at its most valued when it’s a two-way street, not only for managers to help their team members identify bumps in the road but also for employees to provide insight on the success or failure of processes and projects.

-“Employees often feel like feedback “happens” to them.
-While well-intended, it’s an event that tends to feel critical and condemning.
-And worse, research shows that it only improves performance about one-third of the time, while actually making it worse one-third of the time.”
+“Employees often feel that feedback is something that “happens” to them.
+Even when well-intended, feedback can tend to feel like criticism or even condemnation – a fact backed up by evidence.
+Research shows that feedback improves performance only one-third of the time, and actually makes matters worse another one-third of the time.”

-Keeping feedback constructive as well as allowing for anonymous feedback from employees are both vital in remaining efficient.
+Keeping feedback constructive as well as allowing for anonymous feedback from employees are vital to boosting business productivity and increasing efficiency in the workplace.

 So, what’s the solution?
-The first thing is pivotal: ensuring you have the correct project management tool, rather than relying on email and endless spreadsheets.
-The second element is, of course, implementing a thorough process.
+The first priority is ensuring you have the correct project management tool, rather than relying on email and endless spreadsheets.
+The second important element, of course, is implementing a thorough process.
 Each project should be briefed, documented, measured, and executed clearly to allow newcomers to a project to catch up quickly and easily.
 If your projects keep running amok, why not invest some time into educating your team on managing a project from start to finish for maximum efficiency?

 For an all-in-one solution to improve company efficiency, why not take a look at how SEDNA’s intelligent communication system can help?
 Turn email on its head and save your company time and money while greatly reducing the risk of mistakes.